 Challenges Faced by Black Nurses in the Profession: Q&A With an Advocate

 The history of Black nurses in America dates back centuries.
 In fact, the famous abolitionist Sojourner Truth was also a vocal and persistent advocate for nursing education.

 America saw its first Black licensed nurse in the 19th century; Mary Eliza Mahoney became a nurse in 1879 after working for years as a janitor and a cook at a New England hospital.

 These trailblazers led the path for Black nurses, but the journey is far from over.
-Nurses from minority backgrounds represent only 19.2% of the registered nurse (RN) workforce, according to the 2017 National Nursing Workforce Survey -- and Black nurses only make up 6.2% of the workforce compared to 12.7% of the U.S. population.
+Nurses from minority backgrounds represent only 19.2% of the registered nurse (RN) workforce, according to the 2017 National Nursing Workforce Survey -- and Black nurses only make up 6.2% of the nursing workforce, despite making up 12.7% of the U.S. population in 2017.

 Education is one possible means to tackle these inequalities, but it still has its challenges.
 According to a 2018-19 report from the American Association of Colleges of Nurses, only about 34.2% of nursing students in baccalaureate programs came from minority backgrounds.